artmakh/dxvk-version-mananger/README.md

 - `npm run lint:fix` - Run ESLint and automatically fix issues
 - `npm run format` - Run Prettier to format code
 - `npm run build` - Create distribution packages for the application

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Commit Message Format

+This project uses [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages:

+- `feat:` - A new feature
+- `fix:` - A bug fix
+- `docs:` - Documentation changes
+- `style:` - Changes that do not affect the meaning of the code
+- `refactor:` - Code changes that neither fix a bug nor add a feature
+- `perf:` - Performance improvements
+- `test:` - Adding or correcting tests
+- `chore:` - Changes to the build process or auxiliary tools

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.